Master’s in Management FAQ

 What is the application fee?

 Applicants must submit a $175 non-refundable application fee, payable online via credit card or e-check.
 Please do not send a personal check or money order.
-The MiM program will grant an application fee waiver to graduates of Georgetown University as well as to candidates who are active duty, reservists, or veterans of the United States military.
+The MiM program will grant an application fee waiver to graduates of Georgetown University, candidates who are active duty, reservists, or veterans of the United States military and attendees of select admissions events.

 When are the application deadlines?